evans2md/fishfry/readme.txt

 FishFry is a light-weight python program designed to read electrodermal activity recordings (EDA/SCR/GSR) recorded by Biopac acqKnowledge and output a .csv file.
 Currently the desktop app is designed only for Mac Os, however the script can be executed on Linux machines via terminal.

 FishFry is intended to be used in research studies that measure EDA responses.
 The expected input is a 2-channel AcqKnowledge file, with one channel containing the SCR raw data, and a second channel denoting trial periods.
-FishFry output a .csv with square root transformed trough-to-peak amplitudes for each trial, for each file (e.g run), for each folder (e.g. subject) within a specified directory.
+FishFry outputs a .csv with square root transformed trough-to-peak amplitudes for each trial, for each file (e.g run), for each folder (e.g. subject) within a specified directory.

 To run: